abhay502/Newsapp/README.md

-# News web-application built using REACTjs
+# 📰News web-application built using REACTjs

 This project is completely built using react and bootstrap framework.
 And it is completely mobile and pc responsive.
 Responsive design make a user free to surf to this entire web application...😊😊
 ## Technologies used :